 Why Wayfinder

-Students who use Wayfinder demonstrate statistically significant improvement in three key measures: purpose, engagement, and social awareness
+Wayfinder students demonstrate significant improvement in three key measures: purpose, engagement, and social awareness.

-Students who completed the Wayfinder program experienced many positive outcomes, including:
+Students who complete the Wayfinder curriculum experience many positive outcomes, including:

 2021-2022 Independent Program Evaluation

-Stanford University researcher, Dr. Heather Malin, completed this independent evaluation at a high school near San Francisco, CA during the 2021-2022 school year.
-Pre- and post-program surveys were administered to students who participated in the Wayfinder curriculum and to a control group at the same school who did not engage with our curriculum.
+Stanford University researcher Dr. Heather Malin completed an independent evaluation at a high school near San Francisco.
+Pre- and post-program surveys were administered to students who participated in the Wayfinder curriculum and to a control group of students at the same school who did not engage with our curriculum.

 the results

-Wayfinder students scored higher than the control group in all measures, demonstrating statistically significant improvement on four of the six measures, including:
+Wayfinder students scored higher than the control group in all measures, demonstrating statistically significant improvement in:

 Purpose